AWS App Runner: AWS CDK Support

 The AWS Cloud Development Kit (AWS CDK) introduced support for AWS App Runner in August 2021, enabling developers to define and deploy App Runner services using the AWS CDK.
 This streamlines the application development and deployment process by automating the creation of App Runner services, managing them through Infrastructure as Code (IaC), and using familiar programming languages to define their infrastructure.
 The AWS CDK offers L1 support for AWS App Runner, corresponding to the low-level constructs.
 Additionally, an experimental L2 construct library, @aws-cdk/aws-apprunner-alpha, is available in preview, offering a more abstracted and developer-friendly approach.

 Limitations

 Although AWS App Runner can simplify the deployment of containerized applications, certain limitations should be considered when evaluating its suitability for specific use cases.
 These limitations include limited hardware configuration options, no GPU support, limited regional availability, limited customization options, scaling limitations, limited support for stateful applications, cost considerations, container image size limitations, and the lack of support for multi-container deployments.
 It currently only support linux containers.
-Furthermore, App Runner does not offer a "scale to zero" option like Google Cloud Run, lacks support for AWS CodeCommit as a code-based service repository, and does not provide a way for App Runner apps to access resources in a VPC.
+Furthermore, App Runner does not offer a "scale to zero" option like Google Cloud Run and lacks support for AWS CodeCommit as a code-based service repository.